 If your Michigan No-Fault Insurance company has denied your insurance benefits after a Michigan car accident or if you are getting the runaround from your insurance adjuster, you have come to the right place.
 Our Michigan No Fault Insurance lawyers represent car accident injury victims just like you in lawsuits against the large auto insurance companies everyday.
 And we win big!
 Choose us and we will do the same for you.

-There are several different Michigan No-Fault Insurance benefits you are entitled to receive after suffering injuries in a Michigan car accident.
+There are different types of Michigan No-Fault Insurance benefits you are entitled to receive after suffering injuries in a Michigan car accident.
 These No-Fault Benefits include:

 Payment of benefits to have an agency or family member provide skilled or unskilled care and supervision to the accident victim during the period of recovery.
 In catastrophic cases, these benefits can be received for a lifetime.

 Payment of lifetime medical expenses, doctor bills, rehabilitation expenses, and prescription expenses for injuries caused or aggravated in a car accident.

 Payment of lost wages and income for accident victims who are unable to return to their employment due to injuries suffered in a motor vehicle accident.
 Payable up to three years after the accident and can be received if a person is "temporarily unemployed" or "actively seeking employment."

 Payment for household chores and assistance performed by a family member or another individual.
 Includes payment for doing laundry, housecleaning, mowing the lawn, and taking out the garbage.
 Payable for up to three years after the accident.

 Payment of benefits, including funeral expenses, lost wages, and others to family members of an individual who dies in a motor vehicle accident.

 Payment of services for a nurse case manager to assist the accident victim with medical needs, including coordination of care, after a car accident.
 Case managers play a very important role in the rehabilitation and recovery of an injured person.